mobxjs/mobx/notes-docs.md

 -   [ ] We can still write a separate document that introduces "observable" and explains you need to wrap things in `action` if you want to modify things.
 Is that the right way forward?
 -   [ ] Update the 'Getting started tutorial'?
 It's maintained separately from the documentation - should we attempt to integrate it?
 The problem with that it is has live code.
 Docusaurus can run React snippets but the HTML page has very fancy animations.
 Update it as is?
 -   [ ] Remove reference to the https://github.com/mobxjs/mobx-react-boilerplate projects, modify github README there that it's out of date and retired.
+-   [ ] makeAutoObservable is handy, but you probably shouldn't use it on a React component to make local state observable.
+We should say that somewhere.

 Fragments